alfredscyriac/CSCI313-Data-Structures/Notes/Hashmap.md

 | Values    | `values()` | O(1) | O(1) | Returns a Collection view of the values |
 | Replace   | `replace(K key, V value)` | O(1) | O(n) | Replaces the entry for the key |

-## Hash Function
-- Hash functions (h) convert each key (k) to an integer in the range of 0 to N-1 where N is the size of the array
-- Essentially we are assigning each key to a specific index in the array
-- In more mathematical terms we say: h(k) = is an index in our array
-- Hash function can assign multiple keys to the same index and this is called **collision**
-- Hash functions are considered "good" if they can avoid as many collisions as possible
-- A hash function has 2 components: (1) Hash Code --> (2) Compression Function

-# Collision
-- There are multiple ways to handle collisions: (1) Seperate Chaining (2) Linear Probing
-- (1) Seperate Chaining - Creating a linked list at each index and having multiple key value pairs at 1 index
-- (2) Linear Probing - If index is already taken then find an empty index to add the key value pair